and STUDENT HANDBOOK

 1. Electronic devices are a disruption to the learning environment and must be stored in backpacks and left in the “off” position.
 These may be used in classroom assignments with consent and supervision of the teacher.

-3. Cell phones, etc. may be used before and after school in the office or outside the gates in front of the school by the flagpole.
+3. Cell phones, etc. may only be used before and after school.

 4. Students who do not abide by these rules will have their phones confiscated.
 When this occurs, only parents may pick the phone up from the office.

-The Blazer Bulletin will be emailed home twice a month.
-Parents are encouraged to read this important calendar and site news and information sheet.
+Monthly Blazer Bulletin will be emailed home monthly.
+Parents are encouraged to read this important calendar, site news and information sheet.
 Our Buchanan website will also show this communication and calendar: www.murrieta.k12.ca.us/buchanan.
 Paper copies will be available in the office.

 ENGLISH LANGUAGE DEVELOPMENT SERVICES